List of Deadman Wonderland characters: Keigo Ugachi

 Keigo Ugachi is an OVA-exclusive character and the former leader of Goreless Peace.
 He tries to get Senji Kiyomasa to join his gang (Goreless Peace), but Senji refuses.
 Keigo is infuriated by this and commences an attack on Senji's friends, killing Izuru and Hinata.
 Senji then goes after him and eventually is trapped in his Branch of Sin.
 Senji attempted to get free, only to be caught once again.
 Domon then entered to assist Senji, but Keigo trapped him as well, wounded him critically in the process.
 Angered by this, Senji manages to extend his Crow Claw and stabs Keigo through the chest.
 Keigo tells Senji to finish him off, which Senji is glad to comply with, however Domon interrupts, telling Senji that he cannot kill Keigo as then he'd be no better than him.
 Senji raises his Crow Claw to bring down on Keigo, but stops at the last second as he notices Keigo fearfully flinch.
 Senji passes out and Keigo is arrested.

 Ekō Kaidō

 Ekō Kaidō is an ex-Defense Force soldier who was an acquaintance to Makina.
-He now works as a journalist where helps Makina overthrow Tsunenaga Tamaki and expose Deadman Wonderland.
+He now works as a journalist which helps Makina overthrow Tsunenaga Tamaki and expose Deadman Wonderland.
 Ekō Kaidō only appeared in the manga.